 Writing the column every two weeks isn't hard; thinking of something to write about can be.
 More than once I've sat down on Saturday morning to write with a Monday deadline with no idea what topic to choose.
 So far, I've been able to produce a column by noon.
 Then I edit on Sunday and send it in so it's waiting on the editor's computer Monday morning.
 Those may not have been my best ones but they were acceptable.
 Fortunately that doesn't happen too often.
 When I'm really lucky, I have them almost written in my head and all I have to do is key them in then edit.
-To be on the safe side, my editor has three standby timeless columns in case I get sick or something.
+To be on the safe side, my editor has standby timeless columns in case I get sick or something.
 Otherwise, I try to be timely.

 With the political antics during the past year, I have had plenty of fodder to choose from.
 I don't envision the situation turning any less crazy.
 I try to be timely, but I vary it too.
 At one point, I turned in what I call a lighthearted romp down memory lane deliberately using words and expressions that are fading from use.
 I wove a succession of them into the narrative as I told childhood riddles, and about Maypole dancing--not to be confused with current pole dancing.

 One column dealt with the not so veiled threats against our local Mosque.
 It has been part of our community for some years now and is one of my neighbors, about a block away and within sight of my home.
-I couldn't ask for a nicer neighbor--those people are far better than average as most of my other neighbors are college students who can get pretty wild and noisy at times.
+I couldn't ask for a nicer neighbor; those people are far better than average as most of my other neighbors are college students who can get pretty wild and noisy at times.
 I was heartened when I read in the paper that members of several churches in town offered to stand guard during their services and escort their women to the grocery store if they are fearful.
-When 9/11 occurred, I asked myself--do I have the guts to go and stand in their doorway and tell any protesters to go home and leave these people alone?
+When 9/11 occurred, I asked myself if I have the guts to go and stand in their doorway and tell any protesters to go home and leave these people alone?
 After these events, I asked the same thing again.
 I hope it will never be necessary, but I'd like to think I would.